llqy123/ConvQE/README.md

 python run.py --data FB15k --epoch 1000 --Drop1 0.05 --Drop2 0.5 --Drop3 0 --bias --batch 256 --num_filt 300 --gpu 0 --x_ops "p.b.d" --name FB15k --temperature 0.001

 ```
+## 😄 Cite:
+## Please cite our paper if you use the model or this code in your work: